terraform-aviatrix-modules/terraform-aviatrix-mc-transit-peering-advanced/README.md

 key | default | value
 :---|:---|:---
-as_path_prepend | false | Toggle to true to enable AS Path prepending for all peerings prepend_length | 1 | Amount of times AS Path is prepended enable_peering_over_private_network | false | Enable to use a private circuit for setting up peering excluded_cidrs | [] | list of excluded cidrs.
-This will be applied to all peerings on both sides.
-If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. enable_single_tunnel_mode | false | Enable single tunnel mode.
+as_path_prepend | false | Toggle to true to enable AS Path prepending for all peerings create_peerings | true | Toggle for setting peering resource creation on or off.
+When set to false, it only generates the peerings output so you can use it outside of this module. enable_insane_mode_encryption_over_internet | false | Enable insane mode over internet.
 Will be applied to all peerings.
-If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. enable_insane_mode_encryption_over_internet | false | Enable insane mode over internet.
+If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. enable_peering_over_private_network | false | Enable to use a private circuit for setting up peering enable_single_tunnel_mode | false | Enable single tunnel mode.
 Will be applied to all peerings.
-If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. tunnel_count | | Amount of tunnels to build for insane mode over internet.
+If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. excluded_cidrs | [] | list of excluded cidrs.
+This will be applied to all peerings on both sides.
+If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. prepend_length | 1 | Amount of times AS Path is prepended prune_list | [] | A list of maps for peerings that should not be created.
+Expects gateway name.
+Example: [ {"gw5" : "gw1"}, {"gw3" : "gw4"}, ] tunnel_count | | Amount of tunnels to build for insane mode over internet.
 Will be applied to all peerings.
 If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module.

 ### Outputs